 - 6.3 mg calcium

 - 11 mg vitamin C

 A banana is an excellent fruit to use to thicken a smoothie.
 People can also use them in baking as a natural sweetener or to make banana bread or pancakes.

 Like bananas, avocados are rich in potassium.
-They also contain lutein, an antioxidant which is important for healthy eyes and skin.
+They also contain lutein, an antioxidant that is

 Avocados also contain folate, vitamin A, and beta-carotene.